gbafana25/zren/README.md

 ## TODO
 - create more helper functions
 - have files contents match current commit when switching/rolling back
-- [ ] fix occasional mangling of tarballs in transit
+- fix occasional mangling of tarballs in transit
 - server component: client can pull files back down
-- [ ] create stage file on repo creation, automatically have newly created files be unstaged, recognize deleted files
+- automatically have newly created files be unstaged, recognize deleted files
-	- also check if file exists when staging, perform `add` function when staging file for first time
-	- allow unstaging